DocsJSONWeb semantics

 Linked data is the theory behind much of the semantic web effort.
 It describes a general mechanism for publishing structured data on the internet using vocabularies like schema.org that can be connected together and interpreted by machines.

 Using linked data, statements encoded in triples (subject → predicate → object) can be spread across different websites in a standard way.
 These statements form the substrate of knowledge that spans across the entire internet.
-The reality is that the bulk of useful information on the internet today is unstructured data, or data that is not organised in a way which makes it useful to anyone beyond the creators of that data.
+The reality is that the bulk of useful information on the internet today is unstructured data, or data that is not organized in a way which makes it useful to anyone beyond the creators of that data.
 This is fine for the cases where data remains in a single context throughout its lifecycle, but it becomes problematic when trying to share data across contexts while retaining its semantic meaning.
 The vision for linked data is for the internet to become a kind of global database where all data can be represented and understood in a similar way.

-One of the biggest challenges to realising the vision of the internet as a global database is enabling a common set of underlying semantics that can be consumed by all this data.
-A proliferation of data becomes much less useful if the data is redundant, unorganised, or otherwise messy and complicated.
+One of the biggest challenges to realizing the vision of the internet as a global database is enabling a common set of underlying semantics that can be consumed by all this data.
+A proliferation of data becomes much less useful if the data is redundant, unorganized, or otherwise messy and complicated.
 Ultimately, we need to double down on the usage of common data vocabularies and common data schemas.

 Common data schemas combined with the security features of verifiable data will make fraud more difficult, making it easier to transmit and consume data so that trust-based decisions can be made.
 Moreover, the proliferation of common data vocabularies will help make data portability a reality, allowing data to be moved across contexts while retaining the semantics of its original context.